 In 2019 there were approximately 32,000 recruitment agencies in the UK employing 119,000 people.
 Despite accounting for such a large chunk of the economy, few people outside the industry understand what Recruitment Consultants do.
 So if you’re one of them, rest assured, you’re not alone!
 This article explains what Recruitment Consultants do and how they can help you.
 Furthermore, if you’re interested in becoming one, how to go about it and how your future career might look.

 A Recruitment Consultant is an intermediary between employers recruiting and job seekers looking to make their next career move.
 It is their job to attract candidates who are the best match for their client’s jobs.
 While that sounds quite simple, a Recruitment Consultant’s job description is much more detailed than this.

-There are two sides to the recruitment process, the client-side and the candidate-side.
+When pondering the question of what does a recruitment consultant do, we must keep in mind that there are two sides to the recruitment process; the client side and the candidate side.
 To succeed, a recruiter must keep both parties happy.
 Recruitment Consultants who work on both the client and candidate sides are known as 360° Consultants.
 Alternatively, they can choose to focus solely on Candidate Resourcing or Business Development.

 The Client-Side (Business Development)

 Businesses provide recruitment agencies with jobs for candidates to apply to.
 Agencies make money by charging recruitment fees based on a percentage of a candidate’s agreed salary.
 However, these fees only become payable by the client once a candidate accepts a job offer.
 Therefore, recruitment firms must offer the best possible service to their clients.
 Without them, an agency has no jobs to place candidates into.